 F = Fail.
 The student has failed the course.
 He/she has not met the course objectives, and successful remediation is not academically feasible.

 I = Incomplete.
 The student has not completed the course.
 Incomplete is temporarily assigned if the student files a request for additional time to complete the work and the course director approves the request.
 The student must sign a contract specifying the work to be completed and a completion date within the academic year.
 In special circumstances, extensions may be granted.
 Course work not completed in the approved time frame results in a grade of F.

 WP = Withdrew Passing.
-The student withdrew after being enrolled for more than 2/3 of the course with an average of 70% or greater.
+The student withdrew after being enrolled for more than 2/3 of the course with an average of 70 percent or greater.

 WF = Withdrew Failing.
-The student withdrew after being enrolled for more than 2/3 of the course with an average of less than 70%.
+The student withdrew after being enrolled for more than 2/3 of the course with an average of less than 70 percent.

 Grades and narrative evaluations are submitted to the Office of Student Affairs and are placed in each student's academic file.
 Class rank is determined by weighting the final percent score by the number of credit hours for each course.

 Transcripts include a Pass/Fail grade and a quintile designation (first, second, third, fourth, or fifth) for each course.

 Transcripts & Permanent Grades